 Because christianity rejected the Father’s traditions when it was invented after all the New Testament apostles had died, and was then codified in the 4th century by a sun-worshiping emperor, it threw away the instructions we are given by those foreshadows to understand the things of Christ.
 Thus, christianity blew off the very things that demonstrate the path to righteousness, which is why it invented its own counterfeit means to salvation.

 Christianity says that if a man believes, he IS saved (present tense).
 The Holy Spirit says that man’s belief is what WILL make him saved (future tense).
 Christianity says that salvation is an immediate event effected by man’s decision, prayer, or declaration.
-The Holy Spirit says that salvation is the end result or goal (not the beginning) of man’s belief, and is directed wholly by the will of the Father, and perfected (completed) by His giving of the Holy Spirit.
+The Holy Spirit says that salvation is the end result or goal (not the beginning) of man’s belief (1 Peter 1:9), and is directed wholly by the will of the Father, and perfected (completed) by His giving of the Holy Spirit.

 The Father provided pictures for us to see how the bride’s salvation occurs, from the point of man’s belief to his receiving the covenant (which is given ONLY to the bride).

 The Passover began with belief that spreading the lamb’s blood on the doorpost of the house would protect from death.
-After the Israelites did that, they were led out of Egypt (the world), through the Red Sea, guided by the pillars of cloud and fire, which was the Holy Spirit.
+After the Israelites did that, they were led out of Egypt (the world), through the Red Sea (baptism), and guided by the pillars of cloud and fire, which were the Holy Spirit.
 He provided His nourishment (manna) along the way, and led them to the mountain, where they waited to receive the physical covenant.

-The way of the tabernacle shows that exact progression from the outer courtyard with the brazen altar (Passover) and the laver (Red Sea), into the Holy Place with the bread of the presence, the altar of incense, and the menorah, and then into the Holy of Holies where the physical covenant was housed.
+The way of the tabernacle shows that exact progression from the outer courtyard with the brazen altar (Passover) and the laver (Red Sea), into the Holy Place with the bread of the presence (manna), the altar of incense (pillar of cloud), and the menorah (pillar of fire), and then into the Holy of Holies where the physical covenant was housed.

 It is what we’re told in Hebrews 10:36—For you have need of patience, that, AFTER you have done the will of Yah [believe in Messiah and confess Him before men], you might receive the promise.